robertolteanv/Car-Service-Desktop-Application/README.md

 can add a car by introducing the basic information of a car and after that he can change the status of the appointment or delete the car from the database.
 The application has been developed in JavaFX and the database controller PostgreSQL.
-# For more information check VericuDocumentaion.pdf
+# For more information check VericuDocumentation.pdf